Oahu Best Areas to Stay

 - Windward East (Kaneohe / Kailua)

-The airport and downtown areas of Honolulu are where you’ll find business-oriented hotels, although most major properties in Waikiki offer full meeting facilities and business services.
+- The airport and downtown areas of Honolulu are where you’ll find business-oriented hotels, although most major properties in Waikiki offer full meeting facilities and business services.
+Nearly 95% of Oahu accommodations are in Waikiki.

-Similarly, the North Shore offers mostly vacation homes and cottages as well as B&Bs dotted along the stunning coastline from Haleiwa to Turtle Bay and beyond.
+- The North Shore offers mostly vacation homes and cottages as well as B&Bs dotted along the stunning coastline from Haleiwa to Turtle Bay and beyond.
 The area does boast one major resort, located at Turtle Bay.
-On the western side of the island, Waianae (Makana area) features a championship golf course and a luxury resort, as well as a small number of vacation rentals.
-The area is simply beautiful, as it is surrounded by the Mahaka Valley.

 Oahu Accommodations by Region